 Well-crafted page titles can attract more organic traffic and improve your website’s visibility in SERPs.

-There is also an additional benefit to click-through rates, as properly optimised page titles should entice users to click on your website in the search results.
+There is also an additional benefit to click-through rates, as properly optimized page titles should entice users to click on your website in the search results.
 This can help improve your search engine rankings, in Google, as the search engine knows users are more likely to click through to your page.

 2. Image Alt Text